isorna/dropcommander/docs/en/dzc/rules/basics.md

 Dropzone categorises miniatures in three ways: units, squads, and Battlegroups.
 These three categories are used in different ways in many of the rules, so it’s important to note the differences between them.

 **Units** are a single model, or base of models.
-Identical **units** band together to form **squads** - small fighting groups that take to the battle together. **Units within a squad perform actions simultaneously.** If there is only 1 unit in a squad, it is still counted as a squad for all purposes.
+Identical **units** band together to form **squads** - small fighting groups that take to the battle together. **Units within a squad perform actions simultaneously**.
+If there is only 1 unit in a squad, it is still counted as a squad for all purposes.

 Squads are then formed together into **Battlegroups,** which consist of several different types of units to form a fighting force greater than the sum of its parts.

-**Squads in a Battlegroup are activated together.** If there is only 1 squad left in a Battlegroup, it is still counted as a Battlegroup for all purposes.
+**Squads in a Battlegroup are activated together**.
+If there is only 1 squad left in a Battlegroup, it is still counted as a Battlegroup for all purposes.